multicatch/rubble-rs/README.md

   Side effects can cause errors indicated by SyntaxError.
 * `FunctionWithAst` - for `Fn(&dyn Evaluator, &[SyntaxNode], &HashMap<String, String>, usize) -> Result<String, SyntaxError>`.
   Gives full access to `SyntaxNode`s of parameters and `Evaluator`.
-  Allows evaluating additional expressions, manipulate the AST or introduce DSL (domain-specific language).
+  Allows evaluating additional expressions, manipulating the AST or introducing DSL (domain-specific language).

 Examples for each struct are provided in the documentation.
 Refer to the generated docs for more specific info.